 Maarten van Steen shapes research and subsidy programmes to drive and enable digitalization

 Maarten van Steen main role as scientific director of the Digital Society Institute consists of making links.
 He shapes and influences subsidy programmes if he sees opportunities and connects the questions he receives from businesses and governmental institutions to the right people within the university.
 The guiding theme in all these activities is digitalization.
-Together with business director Iddo Bante, Van Steen enables, initiates and organizes multidisciplinary research programs and projects on this subject.
+Together with business director Iddo Bante, Van Steen enables, initiates and organises multidisciplinary research programs and projects on this subject.

 He also participates in various activities at the national and European level to shape and influence subsidy programmes.
 For example, the scientific director is currently taking the lead in formulating a research agenda on Smart Regions, to be used by the partners in the ECIU network of universities to join forces in acquiring EU funds.
 Van Steen also devotes his time to strategic alliances with industrial and governmental parties.